spark-jaspersoft/js-docker/README.md

 - Contact your sales
 representative for information about licensing.
 If you do not specify a TIBCO Jaspersoft license, the evaluation license is used.
-- (*optional*) Preconfigured PostgreSQL 9.4 database.
-If you do not currently have a PostgreSQL instance, you can create a PostgreSQL container at build time.
+- (*optional*) Preconfigured MySQL 5.5 database.
+If you do not currently have a MySQL instance, you can create a MySQL container at build time.

 ## Downloading JasperReports Server WAR